 Record about 2 minutes of a pretty ballet song (record it over and over so you don’t have to keep stopping to rewind the music) and teach the ballerinas a simple dance.
 Before the party decorate a room to look like a stage and place chairs facing the stage.
 When the parents arrive to pick up the guests treat them to a performance.

-* If you can - record the performance and then mail a copy of it to the guests on a DVD when you send out thank you notes.
+* If you can - record the performance and then email a copy of it to the guests.
 For an easy dance that the girls can use quickly try this fun sing-song sung to the tune of Teddy Bear, Teddy Bear.

 Ballerina, Ballerina - Twirl around.